 What should I see?

 The bike tour ends by the imposing Tower of Belém, the sail-shaped Discoveries Monument and the gothic Jerónimos Monastery, all near the stunning Tagus river.
 Before checking them out, revive yourself with a cup of coffee and an egg tart at the famed Pastéis de Belém.
-It’s the true birthplace of the city’s famed pastel de nata – the original, and in my humble opinion, the best.

-As you’re already there, spend the rest of the afternoon checking out the museum district.
+Spend the rest of the afternoon checking out the museum district.
 The MAAT Museum offers dozens of quirky exhibitions (free on the first Sunday of the month).
 The building itself is a work of art; a glittering, stingray-like structure doubling up as a walkway, seating area and viewpoint.

 Brave the walk over a motorway bridge to find Rapture, Chinese activist and artist Ai Weiwei’s latest exhibition, at the Cordoaria.
 This expansive and thought-provoking collection of video footage, sculpture and pottery explores the plight of the refugee.

 Pull on your comfiest trainers (this is one hilly city) and stomp around Chiado and Bairro Alto.
-Grab a pic for the ‘gram on buzzy Pink Street, then order sardines on toast.
-I love Sol E Pesca or delightfully kitsch Conserveira De Lisboa.
+Grab a pic for the ‘gram on Pink Street, then order sardines on toast.
+I love Sol E Pesca or Conserveira De Lisboa.
 Try to nab a table at lauded local tavern Taberna Rua Das Flores, (easiest outside of regular meal times) but if you’re unsuccessful, the forever excellent Time Out market is close by.